About City of Pittsburgh Council District 4

 Bethani Cameron, Community Relations Manager

 Bethani serves as Community Relations Manager for Councilmember Rudiak.
 Born in the suburbs of Detroit, Michigan, she came to Pittsburgh to attend university, where she studied English writing and engineering coursework at the University of Pittsburgh.
 Bethani spent a significant amount of time at Clean Water Action, a national environmental non-profit, started two businesses, and helped local businesses through marketing and business plan consulting.
-She lives in the South Pittsburgh neighborhood of Knoxville.
+She lives in Overbrook with her son and is Acting President of the Overbrook Community Council.